 after() to insert an element right after an existing node in the DOM.
 Just call this method on the element you want to insert an element after, and pass the new element as an argument:

-// insert the element after target element target.after(elem);
+// insert the element after the target element target.after(elem)

-after() only works in modern browsers specifically in Chrome, Firefox, and Opera.
-At the moment, Safari and Internet Explorer don't support this method.
+after() method only works in modern browsers, specifically Chrome, Safari, Firefox, and Opera.
+At the moment, Internet Explorer doesn't support this method.
 However, you can use a polyfill to bring the support up to IE 9 and higher.